 Niching down can be hard.
-The feeling of cutting part of your potential customers out is a difficult thing to do.
+The feeling of removing part of your customer base is a hard one.
 And niching down pointlessly can be costly if you get it wrong.
 But it can also be a clear way of creating a differentiator in a market place.
 Think of it more like specialising.
 By specialising you’re better able to meet someone’s needs and communicate in a way that resonates with them.

 For example, if you’re going to create a new email marketing platform, you could target ’email marketing for bloggers’.
 The reality is, you’re unlikely to be able to reinvent email marketing, but you can target your features and marketing around that market to help them more than others can.
 Then you can expand out from there, once you have an established customer base (Convert Kit, that’s a shout out to you).

 This is obviously the gold-standard of creating a product.
 These are the Ubers, Googles and Apples of the world.
 It’s the most direct path to massive success but also the hardest.